Guidelines for OSHA's Alliance Program Participants: Alliance Products and Other Alliance Projects

 Alliance products are developed by Alliance participants with OSHA input and review, undergo a well-defined review process, and are expected to receive wide dissemination, primarily by the Alliance participants (see section III.E).
 Alliance participants own the products, but agree to make them available to the public for free.
 OSHA facilitates and supports Alliance participants’ development of Alliance products, and approves final products that are issued with the Alliance logo.

 Alliance products should strive to fill gaps in, or improve upon, existing materials focused on the hazards or issues they address.
 For example, Alliance products may be entirely new products, substantive updates in content or effectiveness to existing materials, or a reworking of existing technical materials for different audiences or purposes (such as for an industry lacking such materials tailored to its needs, translations of existing products for workers with limited English proficiency, or adaptations to different or complementary media, such as videos).
-The use of pictures, graphics or video material is strongly encouraged, whenever possible, in order to broaden the audience for which the products will be helpful.
+The use of pictures, graphics or video material is strongly encouraged, whenever possible, to broaden the audience for which the products will be helpful.

 The following are some examples of the types of products that Alliances have developed:

 - Safe Operation Manuals or Procedures (or equivalent)

 Product Development Process

 OSHA must approve a product proposal before OSHA resources will be used to support an Alliance participants’ development of a product.
 Alliance participants develop product proposals and submit them to the OSHA Alliance Coordinator.
 Proposed products should be aligned with an Alliance's goals and OSHA’s priorities.